kanchanchy/kanchanchy.github.io/_pages/projects.md

 Problem Solving
 ======
 I loved to solve problems on UVa Online Judge and Light OJ when I was an undergraduate student.
 Nowadays, I love to solve problems in LeetCode.
-I solved 305 problems in UVa Online Judge, 130+ problems in LeetCode, 46 problems in Light OJ and participated in many programming contests both in real-time and online.
+I solved 240+ problems on LeetCode, 305 problems in UVa Online Judge, 130+ problems in LeetCode, 46 problems in Light OJ and participated in many programming contests both in real-time and online.
 I also answered some questions in StackOverflow.

 Solved Problems Link: [UVa Online Judge](https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=20&page=show_authorstats&userid=77454).